joedefen/crostini-kde-setup/README.md

 With only two commands, install key apps from KDE, one of the most populur Linux Desktops due to it efficiency, customizability, and good looks.
-For newbies, most importantly, it installs **Discover** which is an elegant, easy-to-use "app store" for Linux apps and nearly every apps is free.
+For newbies, most importantly, it installs **Discover** which is an elegant, easy-to-use "app store" for Linux apps and nearly every app is free.

 KDE apps work best on Chromebook Linux (a.k.a., Crostini) if certain KDE environment variables are set.
 Doing so is a bit tricky and undocumented, and this script automates the basic KDE environment setup.